 Professional Standard 10.1 An agency must assist the Information Commissioner or Public Access Deputy Commissioner in their attempt to informally resolve a review or complaint.
 Professional Standard 10.2 An agency must give consideration to a preliminary view issued by, or on behalf of, the Information Commissioner or Public Access Deputy Commissioner during a review.
 Professional Standard 10.3 An agency must respond to a request for documents and information by, or on behalf of, the Information Commissioner or Public Access Deputy Commissioner within requested or agreed timeframes.
-Professional Standard 10.4 When providing documents subject to review by the Information Commissioner or Public Access Deputy Commissioner, an agency must markup documents clearly and legibly to indicate exempt matter and the applicable exemption or exemptions. of which in a document causes the document to be an exempt document.
+Professional Standard 10.4 When providing documents subject to review by the Information Commissioner or Public Access Deputy Commissioner, an agency must markup documents clearly and legibly to indicate exempt matter and the applicable exemption or exemptions.
+Note: section 5 of the Act defines 'exempt matter' to mean matter the inclusion of which in a document causes the document to be an exempt document.